Bjorn248/graphql_aws_pricing_api/README.md

 To run this API locally, make sure you have all environment variables set and have a target MariaDB database running.

-To install any required dependencies please run `yarn install`
+To install any required dependencies please run `npm install`

-Then, simply start the application using `yarn start`
+Then, simply start the application using `npm start`

 ## GraphQL Data Types
 See [SCHEMATA.md](./SCHEMATA.md)